ZTF SN Ia DR2: Study of Type Ia Supernova lightcurve fits: Study of the light-curve residuals

-The SN~Ia stretch is an intrinsic property directly connected to the astrophysics of the SN~Ia explosion event \citep[e.g.,][and reference therein]{scalzo2014,shen2021}.
-It has been shown to depend on the SN~Ia environment, and most likely on the progenitor age \citep[e.g.][]{hamuy1996,howell2007,nicolas2021}.
-Lightcurve deviations as a function of SN~Ia stretch could provide interesting clues to further understand SN~Ia physics and help constrain observed astrophysical biases in SN cosmology.
+The SN~Ia stretch is an intrinsic property that is directly connected to the astrophysics of the SN~Ia explosion event \citep[e.g.,][and references therein]{scalzo2014,shen2021}.
+It has been shown to depend on the SN~Ia environment, and most likely, to depend on the progenitor age \citep[e.g.][]{hamuy1996,howell2007,nicolas2021}.
+Light-curve deviations as a function of SN~Ia stretch could provide interesting clues for a further understanding of SN~Ia physics, and it might help us to constrain the observed astrophysical biases in SN cosmology.